 Requirement CS-6.
-Ninety CD-ROMs (CDs) or single-layer DVD-ROMs (DVDs) containing unlocked, bookmarked, searchable PDF file(s) of the CSR-limited to the main body of the CSR, all tables, all appendices, and the MEL-as well as a separate PDF of the Fact Sheet and Microsoft Excel files of cost tables and the MEL, shall be provided.
-These files must be identical to the hardcopy originals.
-Additionally, materials identified as subject to U.S. export laws and regulations, in accordance with AO Section 5.8.2, shall be redacted in separate versions of files collected in a Redacted folder.
+Five CD-ROMs (CDs) or single layer DVD-ROMs (DVDs) An electronic submission via LFT containing unlocked, bookmarked, searchable PDF file(s) of the CSR-limited to the main body of the CSR, all tables, all appendices, and the MEL-as well as a separate PDF of the Fact Sheet and Microsoft Excel files of cost tables and the MEL, shall be provided, including any TDOs.
+Animations shall not be included in these PDFs.
+When electronic versions in the CSR Structure and Page Limits table above are required, these files shall be identical to the hardcopy originals.
+Additionally, materials identified as subject to U.S. export laws and regulations, in accordance with the Discovery 2019 AO Section 5.8.3, shall be redacted into separate versions of files that are collected in a Redacted folder.
+In addition, file size limits from the AO are removed.
+[Amended July 22, 2020]

 Requirement CS-7.
-The CDs or DVDs shall also contain an electronic version of the schedule in a Microsoft Project format.
+The CDs or DVDs electronic submission shall also contain an electronic version of the schedule in a Microsoft Project format, including any TDOs.
 The tasks in the schedule must follow the standard WBS defined in NPR 7120.5E.
 The detail on the schedule is requested to go to at least level 3 for the spacecraft elements (one level below the spacecraft level) and level 4 for the payload developments (one level below each instrument) where the data are available.
-The CDs/DVDs must also contain the trajectory information defined in Requirement CS-31 and the references specified according to Requirement CS-103.
-The CDs/DVDs may contain cost files associated with Appendix M.16.
+The CDs/DVDs electronic submission shall also contain the trajectory information defined in Requirement CS-29 and the references specified according to Requirement CS-110.
+The CDs/DVDs electronic submission may contain cost files associated with Appendix L.17 16.
+[Amended July 22, 2020]

 Requirement CS-8.
-Provide a list of the individuals who have participated in the concept study (including individuals who worked on the CSR, such as any CSR writer, Red Team member, reviewer, etc) or whom you are proposing to provide work should the mission be downselected.
-Additionally, provide a list of all institutions whose interests in the mission (including contributors or vendors) exceed \$250K.
-Provide a draft list of the participants as a Microsoft Excel spreadsheet document to the point-of-contact for the AO (Section 6.1.5) three months prior to the due date of the CSR.
+Provide a list of the individuals who have participated in the concept study (e.g., individuals who worked on the CSR, any CSR contributor, Red Team member, reviewer, etc.) and/or whom you are proposing to provide work should the mission be downselected.
+Additionally, provide a list of all organizations named in the CSR, or providing developmental or research services, including the lead organization, subcontractors, vendors and contributing organizations who have an interest in the mission.
+Provide a draft list of the participants as a Microsoft Excel spreadsheet document to the point-of-contact listed below, three months prior to the due date of the CSR.
 Use the Microsoft Excel spreadsheet template that has been posted to the Program Library.
-This list is to be updated and a final revision shall be included on the CD or DVD at the time of CSR submission.
+This list is to be updated and a final revision shall be included in a separate electronic file on the CD or DVD at the time of CSR submission.
+[Amended July 22, 2020]

-The purpose of this requirement is to avoid placing people on the evaluation team who have conflicts of interest.
-One of the objectives of this requirement is to obtain a list organizations and individuals who would otherwise be unknown to NASA as having or causing a conflict: for example independent consultants or consulting organizations who helped with the concept study, or academic colleagues who red teamed the concept study report.
+The purpose of this requirement is to avoid placing people on the CSR evaluation team who have conflicts of interest.
+One of the objectives of this requirement is to obtain a list of organizations and individuals who would otherwise be unknown to NASA as having or causing a conflict, e.g., independent consultants or consulting organizations who helped with the CSR, or academic colleagues who were red team members for the CSR.